 The population of interest for the study included all farmers in Bawku East, Binduri and Pusiga District of the Upper East Region of Ghana.
 The unit of study is the farmer who we define for purposes of this study as an individual who lives and farm within the selected communities.
-A purposeful and multistage sampling approach targeting maize producing communities and households was adopted.
+A purposeful, random and multi-phase sampling approach targeting maize producing communities and households was adopted.
 This procedure allowed us to take a representative sample with characteristics that can be generalized for the entire population which it represents.

-- The sample size was determined using the following formula: - $N = (Z2PQ \div D2)$. - 145 Essentially three factors determine the size of the sample for a survey within a population: - Estimated prevalence of the variable studied in this case, farmers in the community.
-The confidence level aimed at the acceptable margin of error. - 148 N: required size of the sample - Z: confidence level of 95% (standard deviation of 1.96). - P: estimated prevalence of farmers in the project area (80%), i.e. the proportion of the target - population with a given characteristic. - Q: 1-P. - D: margin of error of 5 % (standard deviation of 0.05). - $N = 3.8416 \times 0.8 (0.1/0.0025) = 122$ - A total of 122 farmers were randomly sampled from a purposive sample of two communities in the three districts of the Upper East region.
-The communities were selected because of their attitude to - 157 farming and response to project requirement.
+- The sample size was determined using the following formula: - $N = (Z^2PQ \div D^2).$ - 146 Essentially three factors determine the size of the sample for a survey within a population: - Estimated prevalence of the variable studied in this case, farmers in the community.
+The confidence level aimed at the acceptable margin of error. - N: required size of the sample - 150 Z: confidence level of 95% (standard deviation of 1.96). - P: estimated prevalence of farmers in the project area (80%), i.e. the proportion of the target population with a given characteristic. - 153 Q: 1-P. - D: margin of error of 5 % (standard deviation of 0.05). - 155 N = 3.8416 x 0.8 (0.1/0.0025) = 122 - A total of 122 farmers were randomly sampled from a purposive sample of two communities in the three districts of the Upper East region.
+The communities were selected because of their attitude to - 158 farming and response to project requirement.

-Data was collected from farmers using structured questionnaires in a face-to-face interview.
+Data was collected from farmers using structured questionnaires via face-to-face interview.
 Questions covered household demographics including age, household size, education and gender of household members.
 Household assets were inventoried to include both agriculture and non-agriculture assets and, crops and livestock inventories.
 An agricultural system module surveyed crop production and agricultural land use, storage methods, post-harvest trainings, etc. The data was analyzed using SPSS software.